Kwort Linux

-Kwort is a Linux distribution, based on CRUX.
-Kwort's desktop environment is Openbox.
+Kwort is a Linux distribution, based on CRUX, with the intent of making a distribution that is straight forward and minimal.

 Installation

 The distribution is available for download as installation-only CD image suitable for x64-based computers.
 It does not provide installation program.
 Instead, text-based applications and scripts are used to install and configure the system.
 Contrary to CRUX Linux, the user doesn't need to compile a new kernel.

 System requirements

 The system requirements of Kwort are: